What is a Micro Wedding and How to Plan One.

 Keep it cozy and have a small wedding at home

-Whether it’s your home, your parent’s home or the home of a close friend, a small wedding at home is always a nice option when you’re planning a small intimate wedding.
+Whether it’s your home, your parent’s home or the home of a close friend, a small wedding at home is always a nice option when you’re navigating how to plan a small wedding.
 While a small wedding at home can be pretty low-key, there are a few things you may want to keep in mind.

 Don’t forget that houses have a finite amount of space, and you should tailor your guest list accordingly.
 Also, remember that when you’re talking about inviting 20 – 40 people over for dinner, it’s likely that any and all rooms (and every corner) of your home will essentially be open to everyone.
 No doubt there will be plenty of cleaning and preparations to consider beforehand, not to mention a big mess to clean up once the party’s over.